maundytime/MonoDoc/README.md

 ### OnValueTask

 An object linked to another object which bring a value.
+This kind of object has `OnValueTask`.

 |Object|Receive|
 |-|-|